nedmrg/Sales-Report-Advanced-Excel-/README.md

 PROCESS OF CREATING THE REPORT:
   - STEP 1: Executed ETL processes
            - Tools Used: Power Query in Excel
            - Extracted the data from folder, and performed data tranformations to ensure clean and reliable data.

+  - STEP 2: Created a Date Table.

+           - Tools Used: Power Query in Excel
+           - Created a date table to analyze data over a period of 3 years, to identify any trends.

-  - STEP 2: Created a Data Model
+  - STEP 3: Created a Data Model
+            Tools Used: Power Pivot in Excel